CSCD-NS: a Chinese Spelling Check Dataset for Native Speakers: Data Augmentation

 \subsection{Data Preparation}

-The basic principle of pseudo-data construction is to add noise to correct sentences and generate sentences with spelling errors, so we need to prepare completely correct sentences first.
-In fact, this kind of text data is common on the Internet, such as sentences in Wikipedia or classic books, which also ensures that we could build \textbf{large-scale} dataset.
-In practice, we better choose the in-domain text that is relevant to the actual application scenario.
+The basic principle of pseudo-data construction is to add noise to accurate sentences.
+Therefore, it is necessary to first prepare completely correct sentences.
+Fortunately, such text data is readily available on the Internet, including Wikipedia articles and classic books.
+This availability also ensures the generation of a large-scale dataset.